The abolition of the lifetime allowance could make pensions an even more attractive way of passing on wealth to the next generation.

 How could the LTA abolition affect estate planning?

 Previously, there was a cap on the amount of money you could build up in pensions over your lifetime without triggering a tax charge when you came to access your pension benefits.
-This cap is called the lifetime allowance (LTA).
-In 2023/24, the LTA is £1,073,100.
+This cap was called the lifetime allowance (LTA).
+It was abolished on 6 April 2024.

 Are there any other limits to be aware of?

-Although the lifetime allowance is being scrapped, there are still limits on the amount of money you can tax-efficiently save into pensions each year.
-The standard pension annual allowance is £60,000 (2023/24 tax year), although you can only receive tax relief on up to 100% of your UK relevant earnings.
+Although the lifetime allowance has been scrapped, there are still limits on the amount of money you can tax-efficiently save into pensions each year.
+The standard pension annual allowance is £60,000 (2024/25 tax year), although you can only receive tax relief on up to 100% of your UK relevant earnings.
 If you exceed the annual allowance, you’ll have to pay a tax charge, which essentially claws back any excess tax relief you received at source.

 Bear in mind that if you have a very high income or have already flexibly accessed your DC pensions, your annual allowance could be lower than this.
 For example, if you have an ‘adjusted income’ of £260,000 or more and your ‘threshold income’ exceeds £200,000, your annual allowance will be tapered by £1 for every £2 of adjusted income that exceeds £260,000, down to a minimum floor of £10,000.
 It’s really important to understand what your annual allowance is and whether you’re at risk of breaching it.

 The abolition of the lifetime allowance also doesn’t mean you can automatically draw 25% of your pension savings as a tax-free lump sum.
-From 6 April, the maximum tax-free lump sum that you can draw from pensions is capped at £268,275 (although yours may be higher if you have a form of lifetime allowance protection in place).
+In this tax year, the maximum tax-free lump sum (known as the Lump Sum Allowance) that you can draw from pensions is capped at £268,275 (although yours may be higher if you have a form of lifetime allowance protection in place).

 What else do I need to consider?